 In terms of structure, Europe should support maintaining the current structure of two ITU-D Study Groups.

-The proposals for the work of WTDC should reflect the best European principles, policies and practices in the field of telecommunications development
+The European proposals for the work of WTDC should reflect good practice in the field of telecommunications development

-In the preparatory process for the WTDC, Europe should be more inclined to promote the measures that are at the base of policy making in the region, measures that have proven to be successful and rendered Europe as the most telecom inclusive and developed telecom societies in the world.
-Europe should promote best practices and knowledge sharing.
+In the preparatory process for the WTDC, Europe should promote the measures that are at the base of policy making in the region, measures that have proven to be successful and rendered Europe as the most telecom inclusive and developed telecom societies in the world, such as market access and competition.
+Europe should promote good practices and knowledge sharing.

 Moreover, Europe should actively support proposals that contribute to the freedom of expression.
-Networks developed with the help of the ITU should not be subject to censorship or other forms of intervention in the free flow of information.
+Networks developed with the help of the ITU shall not be subject to censorship or other forms of intervention in the free flow of information.

 Main priorities